 Get to know Joe Hagee, Parts Department Customer Service Supervisor

-Service after the sale is vital to our customers.
+Service after the sale is vital to Mazak customers.
 The world is not perfect, accidents happen, things break, preventative maintenance is needed.
-At Mazak, our customer service mission is to maximize the performance of our customers' laser-cutting machines and help to make them successful lifelong Mazak partners.
-With 3,562 different part numbers and over $6 million in inventory at our Elgin facility, our parts department is vital to Mazak's and our customers success.
+Mazak's customer service mission is to maximize the performance of customers' laser-cutting machines and help make them successful, lifelong Mazak partners.
+With 3,562 different part numbers and over $6 million in inventory at Mazak's Elgin facility, the parts department is vital for customer success.
 Joe Hagee has become an irreplaceable component to Mazak's parts department.
 He currently is the Parts Department Customer Service Supervisor at Mazak Optonics.
 Get to know Joe and hear more about his career at Mazak.

 Quick Q&A with Joe Hagee

 What is your background involving Customer Service and Laser Technology ?